Love the Questions: Critical reviews

 "Love the Questions" received positive reviews from critics.
 Maggie Fremont of Vulture gave the episode a 4 star rating out of 5 and wrote, "Although I heartily subscribe to Cory Ellison's astute observation that the behind-the-scenes drama at UBN is much juicer than the on-air drama, it was nice to watch the entire TMS crew have to come together and handle a breaking news crisis, to see them working their asses off, and to actually see the magic of Alex and Bradley this show is always going on about.
 Sure, by the end of “Love the Questions,” it's the behind-the-scenes drama we'll remember, but the little change of pace was fun."

 Kimberly Roots of TVLine wrote, "It's madness.
 I love it.
 I've said it before, but when this show chooses to go bananapants, it's at its best.
 And kudos to Nestor Carbonell for fully committing to the awkward, funny, bizarre bit."

-Michel Ghanem of Elle wrote, "It looks like the new allegiance of leading women at UBN is crumbling before it has a chance to thrive, unless Stella can find an emergency exit in time.
-I'll fasten my seatbelt for next week."
 Denis Kimathi of TV Fanatic gave the episode a 4.8 star rating out of 5 and wrote, "It's some excellent stuff that makes the episode so satisfying to watch.
 Apart from the arcs, almost everyone from the old gang is back, and for the first time, they don't feel disconnected."